 With some of the most spectacular scenery in the world including fjords, snow peaked mountains, stunning villages and towns, as well as iconic train journeys, the northern lights and more to fill your time putting together a perfect itinerary for Norway is not easy!

 In my Bergen to Oslo Norway itinerary which focusses on mainly visiting the west and south of the country I have recommended spending a few days in the beautiful town of Laerdal.
 This is a little off the beaten track but easy to include if you are exploring Norway using their excellent public transport system.

 In this post I will detail reasons why you should include visiting Laerdal in Norway when traveling from Bergen to Oslo (or vice versa) into your itinerary.
 If you need more convincing take a look at 15 photographs that will inspire you to visit Laerdal which were all taken by a friend who lives in the town.

 Laerdal itself is situated at the end of the UNESCO World Heritage listed Sognefjorden.
 It is about 206 km from Bergen.
-I would recommend catching the coach to Laerdal if you don’ wish to hire a car.
-The coach goes via Voss and then through the famous Laerdal tunnel.

 The tunnel itself is lit with white lights but the caves have blue lights with yellow lights at the fringes.
 This is to give the impression of sunrise.